wisroot-com/xnew/README.md

 # xnew
 xnew is a javascript library for component based programming.
-Suitable for creating apps and games with dynamic scenes.
+Suitable for a dynamic web site, web games and animation.

 [**xnew website**](https://wisroot-com.github.io/xnew)